-Volume 3: Issue 2 shows that Angie Genovese became a social outcast because of Chris's actions in Volume 2.
-This shows when a relative of one of the people killed in Chris's rampage confronts her for it, condemns her for: "shitting out the anti-Christ" and spits in her face.
+- Volume 3: Issue 2 shows that Angie Genovese became a social outcast because of Chris's actions in Volume 2.
+Best exemplified when a relative of one of the people killed in Chris's rampage confronts her for it, condemns her for: "shitting out the anti-Christ" and spits in her face.
 This gets so bad that she contemplates killing Chris to prevent him from escaping from prison.

-Volume 3: Issue 7.
-Chris's Redemption Equals Death moment.
-He reveals the reason why he helped Mindy was because he felt guilty for making his mother a social pariah for his actions.
-Before he dies, he tells Mindy to apologize to his mother for him and asked her if she forgives him for his horrible acts.
-Mindy's answer was rather ambiguous, but it implies that she forgave him.
+- Volume 3: Issue 7.
+Red-Mist's Redemption Equals Death moment.
+He reveals the reason why he helped Hit-Girl was because he felt guilty for making his mother a social pariah for his actions.
+Before he dies, he tells Hit-Girl to apologize to his mother for him and asked her if she forgives him for his horrible acts.
+Hit-Girl bluntly rebukes him.

-Might not resonate with some, but when Kick-Ass comes home aftera failed night of crime-fighting, he collapses into tears on his bed.
-While this might be Played for Laughs, it can feel pretty harsh when you think about how genuinely hard this guy is trying to save people, and the resulting hopelessness in his failure.
+- Might not resonate with some, but when Kick-Ass comes home after a failed night of crime-fighting, he collapses into tears on his bed.
+While this might be Played for Laughs, it can feel pretty harsh when you think about how genuinely hard this guy is trying to save people, and the resulting feelings of failure.
 It's a depressing sight.

-The saddest part is when he tries hardly to speak to his daughter because he's so horribly burned, whispering past his damaged lungs and scorched throat.
+- The saddest part is that he can barely speak to his daughter because he's so horribly burned, whispering past his damaged lungs and scorched throat.